 - Venture capital services.

 Another advantage of this bank is that you will receive your debit card as soon as they create your account.
-Also, there is little or sometimes no fees regarding account maintenance.
+Also, there are little or sometimes no fees regarding account maintenance.

 You should also note that sometimes, operation fees may be higher than other banks.
 Also, they have fewer offices compared to most other banks.